angular/angular/aio/content/guide/language-service.md

 In Visual Studio Code, install Angular Language Service from the store, which is accessible from the bottom icon on the left menu pane.
-You can also use the VS Quick Open (⌘+P) to search for the extension.
+You can also use the VS Quick Open (⌘+P on Mac, CTRL+P on Windows) to search for the extension.
 When you've opened it, enter the following command:

 ```sh